MitchForest/snapbet/.pm/epics/epic-8-rag/sprint-8.04-tracker.md

 2. **Two-phase mock generation**: Historical content → Archive → Embed → Fresh content
 3. **Async by default**: All embedding generation is non-blocking
 4. **Error boundaries**: AI failures don't break core features
+5. **Server-side only RAG**: OpenAI SDK cannot run in React Native, all AI processing must be server-side

 ### Next Steps
 - Sprint complete - ready for review
 - Future sprints will build on this infrastructure for AI captions, smart feed, etc.
+- **IMPORTANT**: All RAG features must be implemented as server-side APIs or jobs

 ### Known Issues/Concerns
 - Need to monitor OpenAI costs closely
 - Rate limiting is basic, may need enhancement
 - Batch processing could be optimized further
+- **Critical Constraint**: OpenAI SDK is Node.js only - incompatible with React Native

 ### Suggested Review Focus
 - Production job architecture